The 599 open top bus driving round a corner. There is a grey slate house in the background, and green trees and bushes on either side of the road.

 Bike Hire

-We've got electric and mountain bikes to hire at two locations in the Lake District; Hawkshead and Coniston Boating Centre.
+We've got electric and mountain bikes to hire in the Lake District; for example Hawkshead to Coniston Boating Centre.
 With suggested quiet and off-road routes including to the Western shore of Windermere, along Elterwater and even into the stunning Langdale valley, cycling is the perfect way to see the Lake District with no parking problems!
+Visit our Cycling pages.

 Trains